pshah116/Triple-Ten-Projects/CO2 Emission and Fuel Economy Analysis/README.md

 CO2 Emission and Fuel Economy Analysis

-This was a group project where we explored the relationship between fuel economy, CO2 emissions, and car features such as fuel type and drive type using a dataset containing vehicle specifications, CO2 emissions data, and fuel economy
+This was a Code Pudding project where we worked in teams to solve a real world problem.
+As a group project we explored the relationship between fuel economy, CO2 emissions, and car features such as fuel type and drive type using a dataset containing vehicle specifications, CO2 emissions data, and fuel economy.
+We completed the project and presented it to the judges on tableau.

+The TABLEAU link to the project can be accesed [HERE](https://public.tableau.com/app/profile/prerak.shah4558/viz/CodeJam/Story1)

 ## Table of Contents